-- More information on regional projects and studies, along with long-term transportation plans are available on the DCHC MPO Website.
+- More information on regional projects and studies, along with long-term transportation plans, is available on the DCHC MPO Website.

-- More information on transit projects in Durham is available on GoTriangle's website.
+- More information on transit projects in Durham is available on our Transit and Mobility page or on GoTriangle's website.

 - Visit our Bicycle and Pedestrian Maps page for interactive maps of all current bicycle and pedestrian projects in Durham.

-A list of all active projects are in the table below, some with links to pages with more information about the project.
+A list of all active projects are located lower on the page, some with links to individual project pages with more information.
 The status of every active project can also be found here in detail.